Ficool

 Bastian felt a twitch in his lips.
 He hadn't smiled in years, and he wasn't smiling now, but the ice in his chest cracked just a little.

-"You have a sharp tongue for someone so small," Bastian said, leaning back.
+"You talk a lot for someone so small," Bastian said, leaning back.
 "Do you know why you are here?"

 "Money?"
 Bastian scoffed.
 "You're five.
 What do you need money for?
 Toys?"